 A second is that the aim of this text seems to show that Jesus is remarkably poised and innocent and, in a sense, in charge.
 He says, “Day after day I was with you in the temple and you didn’t seize me there?”
 I mean, this is a very composed man in the face of the kind of heart-thumping tension there must have been.

 And the fourth aim I see in the details of this text — in other words, what the author is trying to communicate — is that they were all so scared, so terrified, that they ran away, every one of them, all of them.
 It says, “‘But let the Scripture be fulfilled.’
-And they all left him and fled” (verse 50).
-I mean just picture it.
-Here he is, the one they have been with for three years and all of them just run away.
-And that is probably because at any moment they saw, “We are about to be killed.
+And they all left him and fled” (Mark 14:50).
+I mean, just picture it.
+Here he is, the one they have been with for three years, and all of them just run away.
+And that is probably because they saw, at any moment, “We are about to be killed.
 We are about to be arrested, because Peter can’t control himself.”
 Peter has just cut off the ear of one of their servants.
 So they were running away and fleeing.